Agile™ - Installing a Replacement Electronic Lock

 Note: Screws are holding the back-door panel in place; we recommend taking off the very top-middle screw last to keep from dropping the heavy door panel

 c.
-Be sure to unplug the red wire from the battery compartment so it does not rip out!
+Remove the door panel slowly; be sure to unplug the red wire from the battery compartment so it does not rip out!

 Step 2: Lock The Door